 Special Student status is available for certain courses if space is available.
-The deadline for applications is July 1 for the fall semester and November 15 for the spring semester.
+The deadline for applications is two weeks prior to the date of matriculation.
 Applicants for Special Student status must have a four-year undergraduate degree from an accredited college and otherwise meet the prerequisites for the class.
 Applicants are accepted only for the specified courses and not a degree program.
 Special Student status is granted for one semester.
 Students who wish to continue may request an extension in the Admissions Office.
 Special Students may earn up to 30 semester hours that may be applied toward a degree program if they apply and are accepted for regular admission.
 If a student does not take a course for two consecutive semesters, a new application must be submitted.
 Due to limited space, special student status is restricted to persons in process for admission to a degree program, alumni, and to persons accepted for specialized programs offered at Campbell.